jmpinney/jmpinney.github.io/about.markdown

 - Jamie Zawinski

 “The greatest shortcoming of the human race is our inability to understand the exponential function."
-— Albert Allen Bartlett
+- Albert Allen Bartlett

-"You are an aperture through which the universe is looking and exploring itself"
+"You are an aperture through which the universe is looking and exploring itself."
 - Alan Watts

-"I would rather have questions that can't be answered than answers that can't be questioned"
+"I would rather have questions that can't be answered than answers that can't be questioned."
 - Richard Feynman

 "Nothing in the world can take the place of Persistence.
 Talent will not; nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not; the world is full of educated derelicts.
 Persistence and Determination alone are omnipotent.
 The slogan “Press On” has solved and will always solve the problems of the human race."